California: The Electronic Waste Recycling Act (SB 20/50) (“California RoHS”)

 RoHS regulations limit or require disclosure concerning the use of certain hazardous materials in various types of automotive, electronic, electrical, medical, packaging and consumer products.
 This letter confirms that restricted materials are not intentionally added to any Product Components Corporation product.

 REACH: Please be advised that based on the information available to us from our raw material suppliers, our products do not contain as intentionally added additives or ingredients, any of the identified Substances of Very High Concern (SVHC) above the 0.1% threshold or any of the substances added to the Annex XIV Authorization list.
-This is includes all the substances added to the list up to and including the July 2019 update.
+This is includes all the substances added to the list up to and including the most recent update.
 A complete list can be found at http://echa.europa.eu/candidate-list-table.

 Product Components Corporation will continue to monitor the REACH requirements for any changes in the SVHC list.
 Should any changes be made that require a change in our statement we will notify you accordingly.